navi-04/Issue-change-log/issue-change-log-cui/documentation/02-installation-guide.md

    - Sign in with your Atlassian account

 2. **Search for the App**
-   - Search for "Issue Change Log" in the marketplace
+   - Search for "Advanced Work Item log" in the marketplace
    - Click on the app to view details

 3. **Install the App**